Due to unforeseen circumstances this event has been cancelled.

 Watching the work in advance

 We encourage audiences to watch Alternative Economies in advance of the discussion event, as the conversation will be focused on this work and audience questions, reflections and contributions are an important part of this event series.
-Alternative Economies will be available to watch on the LUX Scotland website for September 2022.
+Alternative Economies will be available to watch on the LUX Scotland website until 30 September 2022.

 Participating in the Event